UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 Contributed by: Ramkumar

-This tutorial shows how the matrix operations are performed in order to solve the governing flow equations using the SIMPLE algorithm.
+Shows how the matrix operations are performed in order to solve the governing flow equations using the SIMPLE algorithm.
 It is worth noting that the code is intended to show only how the equations are solved.
 Hence, the optimization and convergence check conditions are omitted to make the